Nuance Communications (NUAN) Q2 2017 Results - Earnings Call Transcript

 Tom Roderick - Stifel, Nicolaus & Co., Inc.

-Hi, guys.
+Hey, guys.
 Good afternoon, and thanks for taking my questions.
-So, Paul, I've got a two-part question for you here related to acquisitions; the first year, can you just help us understand what sort of contributions TouchCommerce is having on the Enterprise business there?
+So, Paul, I've got a two-part question for you here related to acquisitions.
+The first year, can you just help us understand what sort of contributions TouchCommerce is having on the Enterprise business there?
 I mean, it looks like the organic growth has been great, both with and without TouchCommerce over the last four quarters.
-I know, you've only had them for a few quarters of that.
+I know you've only had them for a few quarters of that.
 So talk about how that's impacting the numbers?

-And then if you wouldn't mind giving us a sense of sort of what to expect in that segment organically as you lap that, I know, the comps will get tougher?
+And then if you wouldn't mind giving us a sense of sort of what to expect in that segment organically as you lap that?
+I know the comps will get tougher.

-And then the second part of the question here is, it looks like there is a $50 million use of cash for acquisitions in the quarter.
-I think the mCarbon Tech deal was reported back in February, can you talk a little bit about what you got there, and how you expect that to contribute to the business for the remainder of this year?
+And then the second part of the question here is, it looks like there's a $50 million use of cash for acquisitions in the quarter.
+I think the mCarbon Tech deal was reported back in February.
+Can you talk a little bit about what you got there?
+And how you expect that to contribute to the business for the remainder of this year?
 Thanks.

 Paul A. Ricci - Nuance Communications, Inc.

-Last year when we bought TouchCommerce, I believe, we gave an indication that TouchCommerce would contribute about $70 million in this year's financial plan, and it is on target to achieve that number.
-And so, that's a reasonable number for you to work with.
+Last year when we bought TouchCommerce, I believe we gave an indication that TouchCommerce would contribute about $70 million in this year's financial plan.
+And it is on target to achieve that number.
+And so that's a reasonable number for you to work with.
 I think the mCarbon contribution over the course of this year is immaterial.

 Tom Roderick - Stifel, Nicolaus & Co., Inc.